-Boats in the National Marine Manufacturers Association (NMMA) Certification program up to 26 feet (7.9 meters), or a pontoon boat of any length, are certified to ABYC standards, have the USCG maximum rated load capacity on the certification plate and may contain EPA and/or CARB emission information.
+Boats in the National Marine Manufacturers Association (NMMA) Certification program up to 26 feet (7.9 meters), are certified to ABYC standards, have the USCG maximum rated load capacity on the certification plate and may contain EPA and/or CARB emission information.
 Do not exceed maximum person or weight capacities.